chengkuangan/Containers/etcd-backup/README.md

 2. Build the arm64 base image

     The current `kubectl` version is defaulted into "v1.22.4" in the [Dockerfile.alpine.arm64](./Dockerfile.alpine.arm64) file.
-    You can change the etcd version to your preferred version using `--build-arg KUBE_VERSION=v1.22.4` at the `docker build` command.
+    You can change the `kubectl` version to your preferred version using `--build-arg KUBE_VERSION=v1.22.4` at the `docker build` command.

   ```
   # Internal insecured registry